-The sequence detector block is used to detect when a step in a sequence has been completed.
+The sequence detector block detects when a step in a sequence has been completed.
 It looks for one of the SE inputs to change state, and is most often used as the gate for successful progress through a power-up or power-down sequence.
 A timer block that is included in this detector can insert delays into a power-up or power-down sequence, if required.
 Timer delays can be set from $10~\mu s$ to 400~m s.
-Figure 27 is a block diagram of the sequence detector.
+Figure 27~i s a block diagram of the sequence detector.